 Ohhh Velvet.
 The last time I owned you, you took the form of black pants.
 Low rise (which means it must have been waaaaaay before kids), from Express (again, waaaaay before kids).
-But you’re back.
+But you’re back and I am ready to add the velvet trend to my repertoire again.

 At one of my baby showers- the one thrown by my best girlfriends and included mimosas (faux-mosa for me) and manicures, the manager of the salon told me that his grandmother’s fashion philosophy was this: If you are old enough for a trend to come back around, you are too old to wear it again.
 Sigh.
 I get it now.